WHY PET BOTTLES ARE NOT DESIGNED TO INTERLOCK TO EACH OTHER LIKE LEGO BLOCK?

-Every time their is a catastrophe event in the World, millions of plastic water bottles are sent by Red Cross and United Nation.
-Imagine if these bottles would be LEGO type bottles, and could be reused to build shelters as they are consumed.
+Every time their is a disaster somewhere in the World, millions of plastic bottles with water are sent by Red Cross and United Nation.
+Imagine if these bottles would interlock to each other, and could be reused to build shelters as they are consumed.
 Shape to serve instead of destroy.....

 What is better?
-PET bottles floating in our oceans increasing water temperature and killing sea life, or used as a structure in our back yard, or creating rapid shelters after disaster?
+Round PET bottles floating in our oceans increasing water temperature and killing sea life, or re-used as a structure in our back yard, or creating rapid shelters after disaster?

-Robert Bezeau have been working many hours designing a LEGO type building brick bottle system, to give the empty PET bottles the opportunity to serve humanity, instead of destroying our planet.
+Robert Bezeau have been working many hours designing an interlocking type building brick bottle system, to give the empty PET bottles the opportunity to serve humanity, instead of destroying our planet.

 HOW CAN YOU HELP?